AZ Landlord Won’t Fix Scorpions? Know Your Rights

 Renters face a unique challenge.
 You can’t authorize major sealing work or structural modifications.
 You might move next year, which makes expensive treatments feel wasteful.
 But you still deserve to sleep without scorpion anxiety.
 The solution is portable protection you can take with you — and that creates the documentation trail that motivates landlords.

 Scorpion Alert detectors plug into standard outlets around your rental’s perimeter — right where scorpions naturally travel along walls.
 They activate automatically when rooms darken and monitor continuously through the night.
-At $50 per detector or $200 for a 5-pack, plus $5 monthly for unlimited monitoring, it’s far cheaper than breaking a lease, missing work for apartment hunting, or dealing with medical bills from stings.
+With monthly subscription pricing, it’s far cheaper than breaking a lease, missing work for apartment hunting, or dealing with medical bills from stings.
 More importantly, you get peace of mind and hard evidence if problems persist.

 Why detection is the renter's leverage (and peace of mind)